DalSoft/DalSoft.RazorComponents/README.md

 ### Using DalSoft.RazorComponents with your Razor Component

-Now you have a Razor Pages or MVC project - your ready to  DalSoft.RazorComponents with your Razor Component.
+Now you have a Razor Pages or MVC project - your ready to use DalSoft.RazorComponents with your Razor Component.

 #### Install DalSoft.RazorComponents package via DotNet CLI